FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

 ## Product Vision
 <!---Start by defining a clear and concise vision for your module, to help members of the team, contributors, and users into focusing their often disparate views into a concise, visual, and short textual form.
 It provides a "high concept" of the product for marketers, developers, and managers.

-There is always a time in physical or virtual conferences when you wish you could share a thought, experience, or chat with another participant.
-ConferenceBook is a social network to enhance this communication.
-Connecting people, towards mind broadening and empowerment of relationships.

 **We favor a catchy and concise statement, ideally one sentence.**)--->

 <!---